ShawnYou1/check-circular-reference/README.md

 # Check Circular Reference
-A tool that check an object whether exist circular reference and print this attribute.
+A tool that check an object whether exist circular reference and print this attribute chain.

 ## Installation